 One of the biggest differences between the two programs is that if you are enrolled in IMSS and have to take off work due to illness, IMSS will pay you a percentage of your salary for up to 52 weeks.
 There are no benefits like this in the INSABI program, nor do they provide services in English, which is something most expats will need to keep in mind.

 IMSS vs Private Healthcare

-Most expats who live in Mexico or who are retired choose private medical insurance so that they have access to private hospitals.
+Most expats who live in Mexico or who are retired choose private medical insurance so that they have access to private hospitals and are guarenteed an English-speaking doctor.
 While private hospitals in Mexico are more expensive, the quality of care is better.

 One key difference between hospitals on the IMSS system and private ones is that private hospitals have a better supply of medical equipment and nurses.
 In IMSS hospitals, there are nurse shortages, so it is up to the families of the patients to provide care and supplies like food, bedding, and clothing.

 There is also a large difference in wait times between IMSS hospitals and private hospitals.
-While you may end up waiting at least two days to see a general practitioner on the IMSS system, in the private sector, you can make an appointment to see the doctor without waiting in lines all day.
+While you may end up waiting up to two days to see a general practitioner on the IMSS system, in the private sector, you can make an appointment to see the doctor without waiting in lines all day.

 Another major concern for expats living in Mexico is the availability of English-speaking healthcare practitioners.
 The private sector has more internationally trained doctors who are fluent in English as well as their administrative staff, so the entire process will go smoothly even if you don’t speak Spanish.
 Due to all of these reasons, private hospitals tend to be more popular with expats.

 Now, On To You

 As an expat in Mexico, you have at least three choices when it comes health insurance to suit your needs and budget.
 IMSS, specifically, is a great option for English-speaking expats who don’t mind waiting for treatment but want to spend less on doctor visits and medications.